projectcalico/calico/master/getting-started/kubernetes/troubleshooting.md

 - You can request an IP using the `cni.projectcalico.org/ipAddrsNoIpam` annotation.
 Note that this annotation bypasses the configured IPAM plugin, and thus in most cases it is recommended to use the above annotation.

 See the [Requesting a Specific IP address]({{site.baseurl}}/{{page.version}}/reference/cni-plugin/configuration#requesting-a-specific-ip-address) section in the CNI plugin reference documentation for more details.

+## calico/node is not ready: BIRD is not ready: BGP not established with 10.0.0.1

+The calico/node container may report an "unready" status in Kubernetes with this message.
+In most cases, this means a particular peer is unreachable in the cluster.
+Users should ensure BGP connectivity between the two peers is allowed in their environment.

+This can also occur when inactive Node resources are configured when using node-to-node mesh.
+Resolve cases like this by [decomissioning the stale nodes]({{site.baseurl}}/{{page.version}}/usage/decommissioning-a-node).

+Lastly this can occur when BGP connections to non-mesh peers go down.
+If this is a common occurance in your BGP topology, you can disable BIRD readiness checks.
+See [node readiness]({{site.baseurl}}/{{page.version}}/reference/node/configuration#node-readiness) for more information.